ajitrajasekharan/cls_sentence_representations/README.md

 <img src="stats.png" width="300">

 # Note.
-This may require a code patch to transformer file modeling_bert.py in order to work
+Phase1 CLS vector generation requires a code patch to transformer file modeling_bert.py in order to work.
+This is to harvest [CLS] from head where this is a transform *(the bias value is not used)*.
 ![patch](patch.png)